Live

 Institutional Infrastructure

-Pipeline Knowledge
+Anchoring Pipeline

 Research, engineering development, policy collaboration, and internationally aligned pipeline training to secure the continent's energy future.